The eSport pioneers of CS:GO

 Choosing a CS:GO Team

 So which team should you support and why should you bet on them.
 The easiest thing to do is back the number one world ranking team, with low and unfavorable odds.
 A more exciting prospect is to back an up and coming team with high potential and considerably better odds.
-2018 has thrown up some surprises and unexpected results, yet the most consistent and top ranking team has been Astralis.
-Other lower ranked teams have shown promise during the year winning prestigious tournaments and defeating higher ranked teams along the way.
+2019 has thrown up some surprises and unexpected results, yet the most consistent and top-ranking team has been Evil Geniuses over 2018 dominating Astralis.
+Other lower-ranked teams have shown promise during the year winning prestigious tournaments and defeating higher-ranked teams along the way.
 Let’s take a better look at the teams that performed best over the last year.

 TyLoo: The Chinese Dragon Awakes